 Zilliqa Wallet Features

-Thanks to its unique nature, Atomic Wallet doesn't store your private keys on a centralised exchange or server.
+Thanks to its unique nature, Atomic Wallet doesn't store your private keys on a centralised swap or server.
 Instead, your private keys are encrypted and stored directly on your device, ensuring that you never lose control of your funds or privacy.

 Overall, more than 500 crypto tokens are supported by Atomic Wallet, including ZIL, Bitcoin (BTC), Ethereum (ETH) and Ripple (XRP).
 What's more, Atomic Wallet is uniquely compatible with multiple operating systems, namely macOS, Android, iOS and Windows.